The Library offers community access to new and emerging technologies such as 3D printers to inspire a

 Dimensions for Southern Branch

 There are two adjustable shelves.The case is 42” wide, 44” tall, and 24” deep.

-Calvert Library appreciates donations of books, movies and audios that are in good, clean condition.
+Calvert Library appreciates donations of books, audiobooks on CD, and movies on DVD or Blu-ray that are in good, clean condition.
 We accept 3 bags or boxes at a time.
 Current items are especially appreciated.

 A mission of the Calvert Library system and its Board of Trustees is to provide informational services for the benefit of the community.
 Accomplishing this mission includes allowing private individuals and organizations to utilize designated areas of the library to express their views on topics they believe are important to the community.
 Presentations and statements made do not reflect endorsement or recommendations and do not necessarily reflect the position or views of the Calvert Library system or its Board of Trustees.
 The Calvert Library system does not exert any editorial or other control over the material presented by these private individuals or organizations and cannot be responsible for the authenticity or accuracy of the information presented.

 Approved by the Board of Library Trustees, February 19, 2013.